neondatabase/website/content/docs/import/import-sample-data.md

 ## Load sample data with the Neon CLI

-You can upload data with the Neon CLI by passing the `--psql` option, which calls the `psql` command line utility.
+You can load data with the Neon CLI by passing the `--psql` option, which calls the `psql` command line utility.

 The Neon CLI and `psql` must be installed on your system.
 For installation instructions, see: